conradkoh/goals/codemaps/adhoc-goals-domains.codemap.md

 ## Key Design Decisions

 ### 1. Adhoc Goals as Goal Extension

 Instead of creating a separate table, adhoc goals extend the existing `goals` table with an optional `adhoc` field.
 This allows:

 - Reuse of existing goal infrastructure
 - Consistent completion tracking
 - Simpler queries and data model

 ### 2. Domain Organization

 Domains are separate entities that can be reused across multiple adhoc goals:

 - Users can create custom domains (e.g., "Home", "Work", "Personal")
 - Each domain has a name, optional description, and color for visual distinction
 - Goals without a domain are shown as "Uncategorized"

 ### 3. ISO Week Numbering

 Uses ISO 8601 week numbering for consistency:

 - Weeks start on Monday and end on Sunday
 - Week 1 is the first week with a Thursday in the new year
 - Luxon library handles edge cases (e.g., week 53, year boundaries)

 ### 4. Flexible Time Assignment

 Adhoc goals support multiple time assignment patterns:

 - Week-level: Assigned to a week without specific day
 - Day-level: Assigned to specific day of week
 - Date-level: Optional due date for precise deadlines
 - All three can be used together for maximum flexibility

 ### 5. Dark Mode Support

 All UI components use semantic Tailwind colors:

 - `bg-background`, `text-foreground` for main content
 - `bg-muted`, `text-muted-foreground` for secondary content
 - `bg-card`, `border-border` for card components
 - Brand colors include dark variants (e.g., `bg-blue-100 dark:bg-blue-950/20`)

+### 6. Domain Popover Interaction

+Domain pills in AdhocGoalsSection are clickable and open a popover showing:

+- All adhoc tasks for that domain (across all weeks)
+- Inline task creation with domain pre-set
+- Tasks sorted by completion status (incomplete first) and creation time
+- Popover uses ShadCN Popover component with proper positioning

 ## Future Enhancements